The Rundown

 - Great Omega-3 and -6 for skin and coat health

-- Good vitamins and minerals
+- Good vitamins and minerals for immune boost

 - Contains glucosamine and chondroitin for healthy joints